chriscra/abandonment_trajectories/README.md

-# Abandonment trajectories: the environmental implications of short-lived cropland abandonment
-## Investigating the timing, duration, and persistence of cropland abandonment
+# Abandonment trajectories: investigating the timing, duration, and persistence of cropland abandonment, and its implications for the environment

 This repository houses analysis scripts and documentation for:

 > Crawford C.L.\*, Yin, H., Radeloff, V.C., and Wilcove, D.S.
 2021.
-Rural cropland abandonment is too ephemeral to benefit carbon sequestration or biodiversity conservation. *Submitted.*
+Rural cropland abandonment is too ephemeral to benefit carbon sequestration or biodiversity conservation. *In Review.*

 \*@chriscra, ccrawford@princeton.edu, Robertson Hall, Princeton University, Princeton, NJ

 In this project, we tracked cropland abandonment and recultivation at 11 sites using annual land cover maps produced by [Yin et al. 2020](https://doi.org/10.1016/j.rse.2020.111873) at a 30-meter spatial resolution, based on publicly available satellite imagery from the Landsat archive (1987-2017).

+The annual land cover maps (1987-2017, 30-meter resolution) that underlie our analysis were developed on Google Earth Engine using publicly available Landsat satellite imagery ([Yin et al. 2020, *Remote Sensing of Environment*](https://doi.org/10.1016/j.rse.2020.111873)).
+These data are archived and publicly available at Zenodo ([URL TBD]()), along with other datasets produced during the analysis.
+Primary derived data products include maps of abandonment age and datasets describing the area abandoned (in hectares) at each site in a given year, separated by year of initial abandonment ("cohort").

+This is a living repository.
+An archive of this repository is available at Zenodo: ([URL TBD]()).
+Please refer to this archive and the public release for the code used at time of publication.

+## Overview

 This project involved three broad groups of analyses:

 1. Processing annual land cover maps in order to identify and map abandoned croplands, and their duration of abandonment ("age"), in each year of the time series.
 Time series data were analyzed in the form of rasters (via the [`raster`](https://rspatial.github.io/raster/reference/raster-package.html) and [`terra`](https://rspatial.github.io/terra/reference/terra-package.html) packages) and data.tables (via [`data.table`](http://r-datatable.com)).